-All customers of water and sewerage companies are entitled to guaranteed minimum standards of service, as laid down by the Government.
+Water and wastewater customers are entitled to guaranteed minimum standards of service, as laid down by the Government.
 These rights are known as the guaranteed standards scheme (GSS).
-Where a company fails to meet any of these standards of service then it is required to make a specified payment to the affected customer.
+Where a retailer or wholesaler fails to meet any of these standards of service then it is required to make a specified payment to the affected customer.
 We monitor the scheme and recommend charges.

 - Customers’ rights